Jim Kane, Director of Sustainability & Outreach, Exito Travel

 Most of my fundraising and development experience has centered around creating inspiring community events offering a deep sense of place and purpose -- from a 4 day food & culture festival in KC called Perú Meets the Prairie to 4 pop-ups with purpose I've had the pleasure of craft in locales as diverse as Asheville, Denver, Panamá City and Puerto Natales.

-While it is possible for each of us to make a positive difference on our own, I believe the most powerful way to accelerate change at scale is to join a passionate, purpose-driven community of conservation champions.
-I believe the ATCF board is one such community.
+While each of us can make a positive difference individually, I believe the most powerful way to accelerate change at scale is to join forces with a passionate, purpose-driven community of conservation champions.
+The ATCF is one such community.
+While I've been an active member for years, serving on the board would be a new level of commitment I'm eager to embrace.

 Why are you interested in serving on the ATCF board?